blinktrade/BlinkTradeJS/README.md

-To request withdraws, you need to pass a "data" information, whichs represents the information to your withdraw, it's related to bank accounts, numbers, or a bitcoin address, these informations are dynamically and is diferrent from brokers by brokers, can check the [withdraws methods required]() fields on API section...
+To request withdraws, you need to pass a "data" information, whichs represents the information to your withdraw, it's related to bank accounts, numbers, or a bitcoin address, these informations are dynamically and is diferrent from brokers by brokers, can check the [withdraws methods required]() fields on API section.

 ```js